 Solitude Reigns at the Spring Campsite

-The unofficial camping season across most of the country usually coincides with school vacations.
-In the northeast, campgrounds don’t open until Memorial Day, and if you want to pitch your tent before then, you can either make special arrangements with your local park, or you can hike into the forest or back country and leave the rest of the world behind.
+The unofficial camping season across most of the USA usually coincides with school vacations.
+In the northeast, campgrounds don’t open until Memorial Day, and if you want to pitch your tent before then, you can either make special arrangements with your local park, or you can hike into the forest or backcountry, and leave the rest of the world behind.

-Of course, the reigning solitude might go hand-in-hand with rain from the heavens.
-Spring is notoriously unpredictable.
-I don’t mind a little weather, but if a deluge is predicted, I stay home.
+Of course, the reigning solitude of spring camping might go hand-in-hand with rain from the heavens.
+Spring is notoriously unpredictable with its weather patterns.
+I don’t mind a little rain, but if a deluge is predicted, I stay home.

-Spring Camping Means Fewer Mosquitoes
+Spring Camping Means Fewer Mosquitoes and Other Insects

 Just for the record, I will not tell you that there aren’t mosquitoes in the spring.
 I’ve seen ‘em.
 I know they’re out there, waiting for a taste of human flesh.
 But mosquitoes are generally a summer predator, and they definitely won’t be hanging around your spring campfire when the weather cools off before bed.

 If you live in New York or New England, you’ll also have to deal with black flies in May.
 Their lifespan is really short, but they are awful little creatures.
 Black flies hang out near water — lakes, rivers, and swamps.
-Long pants and shirts and a nice big head net is a good way to keep them at bay.
+Long pants and shirts and a nice big mosquito head net is a good way to keep them at bay.

 Spring is the Best Time to Watch the Birds

 In spring, like magic, the summer birds return, and they’re busier than ever — looking for mates, building nests, laying eggs, and rearing young.
-The best time to watch birds is when they’re too busy to watch you, the fact that the leaves are still bare makes it even easier.
+The best time to watch birds is when they’re too busy to watch you.
+The fact that the leaves are still bare makes watching birds even easier.

-Late Sunrises and Early Sunsets
+Spring Camping Means Late Sunrises and Early Sunsets

 Set up your tent in the spring woods, and you will be ready to bid the sun goodnight and good morning the next day.
 The great thing about spring camping is that the sun still sets early enough and rises late enough so that you can easily catch both without complaint.